alephium/www/src/content/blog/2022-11-09_ONE-YEAR-OF-MAINNET-b7ed5d3024ee/index.md

 description: 'To celebrate the first anniversary of Alephium’s mainnet launch (8th of November 2021), Alephium’s core team was asked for their insight on…'
 ---

-To celebrate the first anniversary of Alephium’s mainnet launch (8th of November 2021), Alephium’s core team was asked for their insight on…

----

 ### ONE YEAR OF MAINNET

 <figure id="bd5c" class="graf graf--figure graf-after--h3">